‘Fundamentally wrong’: Greater Lincolnshire leaders approve ESOL cuts

 ‘Using migrants as a political football’

-“If we want people to integrate into society, if we want to actually have people contribute to GB PLC to pay their taxes, to get employment, they need to be able to speak English, and quite often there’s not, and quite often there’s no other way of doing that.
+Wright, a Conservative, added: “If we want people to integrate into society, if we want to actually have people contribute to GB PLC to pay their taxes, to get employment, they need to be able to speak English.

 “So to say that after a year we will stop the ESOL, to me is fundamentally wrong – there’s a case for ESOL, there’s a case for literacy, but one doesn’t replace the other.”

-Lincoln City Council leader Naomi Tweddle warned that the impacts could be “far more wide reaching than are anticipated”.
+Naomi Tweddle, leader of Labour-run City of Lincoln Council, warned the impacts could be “far more wide reaching than are anticipated”.

-Nick Worth, leader of South Holland District Council, said Jenkyns “clearly hadn’t listened” to the consultation considering the proportion of people that opposed the policy, but the mayor shot back that the number of responses was “very small”.
+And Nick Worth, Tory leader of South Holland District Council, said Jenkyns “clearly hadn’t listened” to the message delivered by the public consultation, but the mayor shot back that the number of responses was “very small”.

 University and College Union general secretary Jo Grady said: “This decision to cut ESOL funding is an attack on community cohesion and integration that will cause serious harm across Lincolnshire.